 How To Prevent a Parrot from Laying Eggs

 Bringing egg-laying to a stop depends on how many parrots you have and their species.
-It’s also important to understand how often, how many eggs, and when your parrot can lay.
-Here’s some information:
+It’s also important to understand how often, how many, and when a parrot can lay eggs.

 |Parrot Species||Breeding Periods Per Year||Clutch Size||Gestation Period||Breeding Season|